Rakurri/rakurri-brush-set-for-krita/README.md

 Put the contents of "brush tips" into Krita's "brushes" folder

-(Located here on Windows: C:\Users\username\AppData\Roaming\krita\brushes)
+(Located here on Windows: C:\Users\username\AppData\Roaming\krita\brushes) (Linux users can utilize the Makefile which was kindly made by tekakutli)

 Put the contents of "patterns" into Krita's "patterns" folder